Long-run survival in limited stock market participation models with power utilities

-Finally, we mention Weston (2023) who proves equilibrium existence for traders with heterogenous exponential utilities.
-Because exponential utilities have domain $\R$, Weston (2023) can allow consumption rates to become negative and this model relaxation makes the exponential optimization problems non-singular.
+Finally, we mention Weston (2024) who proves equilibrium existence for traders with heterogeneous exponential utilities.
+Because exponential utilities have domain $\R$, Weston (2024) can allow consumption rates to become negative and this model relaxation makes the exponential optimization problems non-singular.

 More recently, Guasoni, Larsen, and Leoni (2025) prove equilibrium existence when both traders have identical power utilities and identical time-preference coefficients.
 Their equilibrium existence proof hinges on proving global existence of a $\sC^1$ solution to a non-linear, singular, and path-dependent first-order ODE with quadratic growth terms.
-We extend their setting to allow for different time-preference coefficients (but keeping identical power utilities).
+We extend their setting to allow for different time-preference coefficients (but keeping identical power utilities). { More specifically, we assume the restricted trader is more patient and prove existence under an additional bound on the difference of the traders' time-preference parameters}.
 Our relaxation produces a new cubic term in the resulting ODE and our main mathematical contribution is to prove that a unique global $\sC^1$ solution exists of the resulting ODE.